Argo (barge)

 The Argo is a tank barge that sank in Lake Erie on October 20, 1937.
-It was carrying nearly 200,000 gallons (4,762 barrels) of crude oil and benzol when it foundered in a storm off of Pelee Island.
+It was carrying nearly 200,000 gallons (4,762 barrels) of crude oil and benzol when it foundered in a storm off Pelee Island.
 The Argo was not designed for open waters.
 In 2013 the wreck was assessed to be the Great Lakes shipwreck most likely to create an environmental disaster.
 The wreck sat at the bottom of the lake for nearly 78 years before it was discovered in 2015.
 A three-month cleanup effort involving the U.S. Coast Guard, Canadian authorities, and the National Oceanic and Atmospheric Administration extracted nearly 50,000 gallons of contaminated water from the wreck.

 Vessel description

 The Argo was a steel-hulled tank barge built in Baltimore, Maryland, in 1911 by Spedden Shipbuilding.
 It was 34 feet wide, 120 feet long and 12 ft 6 in deep.
 It had eight cargo tanks and, aside from a self-unloading boom, the vessel was a typical example of the era's East Coast barges.
 It was operated by W.J.
 Townsend, a businessman from Bayonne, New Jersey, who had a fleet of tugboats and barges.

 The Argo was certified by the American Bureau of Shipping and the Bureau of Marine Inspection and Navigation to operate in rivers, sounds, and protected coastal bays surrounding New York City.
 It was not designed for use in the open waters of the Great Lakes and its operation in Lake Erie was illegal.